YashodipJagtap/Task-Flow/README.md

 ### 2. Task Management
 - **Task Categories**: Tasks are categorized into **To-Do**, **In-Progress**, and **Done** for easy tracking.
 - **Task Actions**: Users can add, update, edit, and delete tasks dynamically.
-- **Progress Tracking**: Visual representation of task progress helps users stay on top of their work.
+- **Progress Tracking**: A Visual representation of task progress helps users stay on top of their work.

 ### 3. Project Creation
 - **New Project**: Users can create new projects by providing a project name and description.